lbase/bpvitals/NOTES.md

 checked out more_rep and merged dataclass to it then pushed check out dataclass branch to work some more on it

+**Sunday, May 19, 2024 12:29:30 PM EDT**
+this branch is moe about cleanup than adding dataclass or other database stuff Been cleaning up connections that I get errors on not being closed.
+Just did add close connection in fillTables  showtabs_code.py showtabs_code now has try statement in fillTables